Chieze-Franklin/Bolt.js-Book/setting-up-bolt.md

 ## Get Bolt

+To get Bolt you need to download the compressed files, pull or clone it from its [GitHub repository](https://github.com/Chieze-Franklin/Bolt.js).

 Bolt is built on Node.js, so ensure you have [Node](https://nodejs.org) \(and npm\) installed.

-To get Bolt you need to download the compressed files, pull or clone it from its [GitHub repository](https://github.com/Chieze-Franklin/Bolt.js).
+Bolt also relies on MongoDB, so ensure you have [MonogoDB](https://www.mongodb.com/) installed and running.

+Set the following environment variables:

+* PORT: Set this to the port on which the Bolt server will run.
+You do NOT set this on Heroku, as Heroku does that for you.
+* MONGODB\_URI: Set this to your MongoDB URI, like 'mongodb://&lt;user&gt;:&lt;password&gt;@ds056979.mlab.com:56979/bolt' or 'mongodb://127.0.0.1:27017/bolt'.
+* BOLT\_ADDRESS: Set this to the host on which Bolt is to run, like 'https://my-bolt-app.herokuapp.com' or 'http://127.0.0.1:400' \(no trailing slash '/', but include the http\(s\) protocol\).
+* BOLT\_SESSION\_SECRET: Set this to a secret \(like a password\).

+Set the following optional environment variables if you want to support running apps that are not system \(root\) apps \(Note that certain cloud services may no allow Bolt run apps this way\):

+* BOLT\_PROTOCOL: Set to the appropriate http/https protocol.
+* BOLT\_IP: Set to the IP address on which the Bolt server will be running.

 After that, navigate to the root folder \(the folder containing _bolt.js_\) and run `npm install` to install dependencies.

-Download the appropriate MongoDB files into the appropriate folder in _/sys/bins/mongodb_.

-Ensure the path _/sys/data/mongodb_ exists.

 Configure Bolt as required in /_sys/server/config.json_.